matrix-org/complement/cmd/account-snapshot/README.md

    response, all joined rooms, and the most recent 50 messages.

-To try it out:
+To try it out: (this will take between 5-60 mins depending on how large your account is)
 ```
 ./account-snapshot -user @alice:matrix.org -token MDA.... > blueprint.json
 ```
-Then run `./homerunner` and do:
+Then run Homerunner in single-shot mode: (this will take hours or days depending on the homeserver and how many events there are)
 ```
-curl -XPOST -d "@blueprint.json" "http://localhost:54321/create"
+HOMERUNNER_SNAPSHOT_BLUEPRINT=blueprint.json ./homerunner
 ```
+This will execute the blueprint and commit the resulting images so you can push them to docker hub/gitlab.
+IMPORTANT: Make sure to set `HOMERUNNER_KEEP_BLUEPRINTS=your-blueprint-name` when running homerunner subsequently or **it will clean up the image**.

 #### Limitations